Outsourcing

 There was a significant increase in public service outsourcing under Tony Blair in the late 1990s but it was during the Coalition years that it doubled to a spend of £120bn, due mainly to a cost saving exercise in the public sector and the increase in privatisation of the welfare, healthcare and justice sectors

 Within the private sector outsourcing also continues to grow, with the opportunity to focus on core business being the main driver, followed closely by cost savings.
-In 2014 one in five outsourcing deals were in HR services, mainly due to a skills gap and competition from overseas.
-The overall benefit of outsourcing the more basic but time consuming tasks being that the HR department is left to focus on business-critical issues.

 Many companies are turning to outsourcing for ad-hoc assignments, thereby converting fixed costs to variable costs.
 The fact that the work is usually done remotely is a huge plus for the business owner who does not have the time to babysit temporary or under-utilised permanent staff in the office.

-So to summarise the main advantages of outsourcing:
+The main advantages of outsourcing:

-- Focus on core business activity
+- A renewed focus on core business activity

 - Cost savings – recruitment/office space/facilities